gabrielpramalho/gabrielpramalho/README.md

 ## About me

-:man_technologist: I am currently studying Computer Science at UENP - State University of Northern Paraná and working as a Full Stack Developer at Fronte Digital.
+:man_technologist: I am currently studying Computer Science at UENP - State University of Northern Paraná and working as a Web Developer Jr at MKX E-commerce.